-Since then, I've had great support from the likes of Peter Serafinowicz and Michael Kupperman (Snake'n'Bacon, Tales Designed To Thrizzle, Mark Twain's Autobiography 1920-2010), and people such as Russell Brand, David Walliams, James L. Brooks (The Simpsons), Alec Sulkin (Family Guy), Michael McKean, Wendi McLendon-Covey (Bridesmaids), Paula Pell (SNL, 30 Rock, Parks & Recreation), Limmy, Rebecca Front, Mark Gatiss, Andrés du Bouchet (Conan), Joe Randazzo (The Onion, Thing X), Andy Riley, Robert Popper, Tom Ceraulo (30 Rock), T.J.
-Miller, Caitlin Moran, Josie Long and Tracey Wigfield (30 Rock) – not to mention Simon Evans, Aisling Bea, Frankie Boyle, Jim Bosha, Mitch Benn, Arthur Smith, Iain Kevan Morris, Alexander Armstrong, Ed Byrne, Colm O'Regan, Uncle Dynamite, Adam Hess, Al Campbell, Rufus Hound and Tara Flynn - have followed my Twitter feeds, along with at least 14 presidents, although those presidents are almost certainly not real ones.
-I mean, "Jijaboj Martasputant"?
-"Ergomantian P. Kerponk"?
-Never heard of them.
-I've made Hank Azaria "literally laugh out loud", which was nice.
+Since then, I've had support from the likes of Peter Serafinowicz, Jack Handey (SNL, Deep Thoughts) and Michael Kupperman (Snake'n'Bacon, Tales Designed To Thrizzle, Mark Twain's Autobiography 1920-2010), and people such as Russell Brand, David Walliams, James L. Brooks (The Simpsons), Alec Sulkin (Family Guy), Michael McKean, Rob Delaney, Wendi McLendon-Covey (Bridesmaids), Paula Pell (SNL, 30 Rock, Parks & Recreation), Limmy, Rebecca Front, Mark Gatiss, Andrés du Bouchet (Conan), Joe Randazzo (The Onion, Thing X), Andy Riley, Robert Popper, Tom Ceraulo (30 Rock), T.J.
+Miller, Dan Guterman (Community, The Colbert Report), Dara O Briain, Caitlin Moran, Josie Long, Tracey Wigfield (30 Rock), Simon Evans, Aisling Bea, Justin Edwards, Chris Addison, Frankie Boyle, Jim Bosha, Mitch Benn, Arthur Smith, Ash Atalla, Iain Kevan Morris, Alexander Armstrong, Ed Byrne, Colm O'Regan, Uncle Dynamite, Adam Hess, Al Campbell, Rufus Hound and Tara Flynn - have followed my Twitter feeds, along with at least 14 presidents, although those presidents are almost certainly not real ones.
+Once made Hank Azaria "literally laugh out loud", which was nice.
 There are at least a thousand more sweet and lovely things which talented and wonderful people have chosen to say to me for no apparent reason.
 This is what can happen to a complete unknown if they keep doing what they're doing for long enough.
 What a happy place!*

 It became very clear to me just over 2 years ago that what I wanted to do for the rest of my life was write comedy.
 Write for comedy films.
 Write for stand-up.
 Write for sitcoms.
 Write for magazines.
 Write funny books.
 Write funny t-shirt slogans.
 Write jokes.
 Write sketch pilots.
 Write comic strips.
 Write absurd text adventure games.
 Write gags for the undersides of rocks.
 Write for and with comedians and comedy writers I respect and admire.

 So I set up a Tumblr page for longer bits of writing, all the while hunched over a rock with a crayon, putting the finishing touches to a very silly book.
-Next was the pilot for a sketch show, which I've finally finished writing.
-It's surprisingly funny, but if it ever makes it to television, I will eat Werner Herzog's shoe.
+Next was the pilot for a sketch show.
+I'm quite pleased with it, but if it ever makes it to television, I will eat Werner Herzog's shoe.
 I suppose I'll have to send the script to someone first.
 Good idea.
 You're full of good ideas!

-And I'm looking for work.
-If you might be interested in hiring me, head over to the Hire Me page.
-Take a look at some of my Writings and amble around the site.
-I've also written a Book and I'm looking for a publisher.
+And I'm always looking for work.
+Take a look at some of my Writings.
+Amble around the site.
+I've also written a Book.
+Feel free to get in touch with my agent.

-Aside from that, I write and write and write, make music, watch BBC4 and Pages from Ceefax, eat food and breathe regularly but not excessively.
+Aside from that, I write and write and write, make music, watch BBC4 and Pages from Ceefax, listen to a staggering amount of disco, eat food and breathe regularly but not excessively.
 I think puppies are better than ice cream, but ice cream has a better invisibility cloak.

-Some comedy I like: Vic and Bob, Father Ted, Emo Philips, Chris Morris, Joyce Grenfell, Leonard Rossiter, Mitch Hedberg, Peter Serafinowicz, Robert Popper, The Actor Kevin Eldon, Limmy (that's his DVD on my face in the photo above - no copyright infringement intended!), Parks and Recreation, 30 Rock, Stewart Lee, Bernie Mac, Norm MacDonald, Arrested Development, Peter Cook, Louis CK, Steve Coogan, Amy Poehler, Conan O'Brien, Withnail and I, Harry Hill, Joan Rivers, Dylan Moran, Tina Fey, Reggie Watts, The Kids In The Hall, Woody Allen, David Cross, George Meyer, Peep Show, Seinfeld, The Larry Sanders Show, George Carlin, The IT Crowd, Eastbound and Down, Tim & Eric, Check It Out!
-With Dr. Steve Brule, Adam Buxton, Jackie Mason, Smack The Pony, John Shuttleworth, Kristen Wiig, Spaced, The Rubberbandits, The Adam And Joe Show...
+Some comedy I like: Vic and Bob, Father Ted, Emo Philips, Jack Handey, Chris Morris, Joyce Grenfell, Leonard Rossiter, Mitch Hedberg, Peter Serafinowicz, Robert Popper, The Actor Kevin Eldon, Limmy (that's his DVD on my face in the photo above - no copyright infringement intended), Parks and Recreation, 30 Rock, Stewart Lee, Demetri Martin, Bernie Mac, Norm MacDonald, Tim Key, Arrested Development, Peter Cook, Adam Buxton, Louis CK, Steve Coogan, Amy Poehler, Conan O'Brien, Withnail and I, Harry Hill, Joan Rivers, Dylan Moran, Tina Fey, Reggie Watts, The Kids In The Hall, Woody Allen, David Cross, George Meyer, Peep Show, Seinfeld, The Larry Sanders Show, George Carlin, The IT Crowd, Eastbound and Down, Tim & Eric, Check It Out!
+With Dr. Steve Brule, Adam Buxton, Jackie Mason, Smack The Pony, John Shuttleworth, Kristen Wiig, Spaced, The Rubberbandits, Mr. Show, The Adam And Joe Show...

 You're still reading this?
 Then you've clearly got time on your hands and you've got no excuse not to hang around and spend some time in my laughs place.